zimberzimber/RMXP-Extractor/README.md

 Fortunately, RPG Maker data doesn't really rely on object links.
 Shared ownership does come up sometimes though!

+# Structured data

+`rpgtool` supports deserializing data in a more structured fashion, which avoids all of the representation quirks listed below.
+It's also compatible with Luminol too!

 # Representation

 Due to format limitations, `rpgtool` and `marshalconvert` have a special representation for different Ruby types.
 This representation uses `$` tags to distinguish between objects, hashes, and structs!